Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Filament analysis

-At the low frequencies of interest here, the synchrotron emission largely dominates the polarization signal, thus, we can neglect other physical emission mechanisms and consider directly the frequency data.
-However, this assumption does not apply in intensity where the CMB, free-free and AME also contribute to the total emission.
-Most of the observations suggest that at frequencies above 20~GHz the spectral index of the synchrotron intensity spectrum is $\beta \approx -3$ \cite{PlanckXXV2016}.
-However, according to some models \cite{Orlando_2013}, it can get much flatter for frequencies below 10~GHz.
-Moreover, we expect it to exhibit significant spatial variations.
-In this analysis, we use the diffuse synchrotron intensity map provided in the Planck 2015 \cite{Planck2016} release.
-The template has been generated at a reference frequency of 408~MHz by \texttt{Commander} (a parametric component separation method) applied to the \textit{WMAP}, \textit{Planck} and \textit{Haslam} observations.
-We estimate the synchrotron intensity extrapolating the 408~MHz map up to 23~GHz and 30~GHz adopting a fixed spectral index $\beta = -3.0$.
-The maps are analysed at $3^\circ$ resolution and $N_{side}=64$, masking the Galactic plane\footnote{In order to mask the bright pixels along the Galactic plane, we use a Galactic mask obtained combining the 2015 Galactic plane mask which allows the 90 per cent of the sky (provided in the PLA) and a Galactic latitude mask excluding pixels within $\pm 5^\circ$ of the Galactic plane.}.
-Pixels with a signal-to-noise ratio lower than 2.5 have been excluded.
 The polarization fraction maps are showed in figure~\ref{figpolFracBeta} (top panels).
 For each pixel, the polarization fraction error, $\sigma_\Pi$, is obtained propagating the errors in the polarization and intensity maps.
 The intensity uncertainty is, in turn, obtained propagating the uncertainty of the intensity spectral index.
 The weighted average of the polarization fractions over pixels for each filament are listed in Table~\ref{table1}.
 The largest source of uncertainty in $\sigma_\Pi$ is due to the uncertainty in the intensity spectral index.
 We are aware that, locally, $\beta$ can assume values over a very broad range.
 However, we compute the polarization fraction averaging over extended areas, so it is reasonable to assume that in these areas $\sigma_\beta = 0.1$ as found in previous works on partial-sky analysis \cite{planck2016PS,Martire_2022,QJ_Elena}.
 We report good agreement between the \textit{WMAP} and \textit{Planck} results, the largest discrepancies arising for the more diffuse filaments, e.g., filament XII.
-Assuming a uniform spectral index, we find that the polarization fraction of the filaments are typically larger than for external regions outside the filaments.
-The filaments with the highest polarization fractions, IX and XV, achieve values above 30\%, and are both located in the NPS.
-Loop I has an average value of about 20\%, slightly smaller than the value found at the center of the NPS.
-These results corroborate the results found in the previous analysis \cite{Vidal_2015, PlanckXXV2016}.
-We report a high polarization fraction also for filament XVIII, located in the Fan region.
-The lowest polarization fractions are found for filaments XI, XIII and XVII.